 Likewise, participating in conversations can encourage your students to share their ideas, experiences, and struggles.
 This can intensify the human element in online learning.

-For more details about adding a social element in online learning, watch the video below to improve interactions in the virtual classroom.
+For more details about adding a social element to online learning, watch the video below to improve interactions in the virtual classroom.

 Impact of Student Interaction on Learning